bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 }
 ```

-Alternatively you can set the content of the custom file browe button text via the `browse-text`
+Alternatively you can set the content of the custom file browse button text via the `browse-text`
 prop.
 Note, only plain text is supported.
 HTML and components are not supported.

 ## Non custom file input